American-Exchange/MoYoungWatchFlutterSDK/Wiki.md

 Gets the current battery of the watch.
 When the battery level of the watch exceeds 100, it means the watch is charging.

-The result is returned through the data stream deviceBatteryEveStm and stored in the deviceBattery field in "event".
+The result is returned through the data stream deviceBatteryEveStm and stored in the deviceBattery field in "DeviceBatteryBean".

 ```dart
 _blePlugin.queryDeviceBattery;